MBilalQureshi/versus-drf-m5/docs/md_files/BACKEND.md

 1. As a **user** I can **switch to other parts of DRF API by providing a valid URL** so that **I can switch to other pages**.
 2. As a **user** I can **navigate to paginated data as well** so that **I can view remaiing posts or data**.

-Click [here](https://github.com/users/MBilalQureshi/projects/7) to see Kanban Board.
+Click [here](https://github.com/users/MBilalQureshi/projects/7) to see backend Kanban Board.

-Click[here](https://github.com/users/MBilalQureshi/projects/8) to see frontend Kanban Board.
+Click [here](https://github.com/users/MBilalQureshi/projects/8) to see frontend Kanban Board.

 ## Data Model
 - The profile has a one-to-one relation with the User model and because of the signal a user object is created when a profile is created.